FIXTradingCommunity/tablature/orchestra2md/README.md

 # orchestra2md

-The orchestra2md utilty documents an Orchestra repository as a markdown document.
+The orchestra2md utilty documents an Orchestra repository as a Markdown document.

 ## Running orchestra2md